Mihndim2020/hello-rails-back-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# "Hello world" project with rails-react gem
+# Set up a "Hello world" project with two apps

-> For this project I used react-rails gem to build React components as a part of your Rails JavaScript and serve it in a component, react_component, to be used in a regular ERB file.
+> For this project I have build the backend with Ruby on Rails and the frontend with React a JavaScript Library.
+I have created an API endpoint where the react frontend get data in json format and renders it.

 ## Built With